thatnina13/project-3-client/README.md

 As a signed in user in a room, I would like to send my own messages to the chat room.
 As a signed in user in a room, I would like to update my own messages to the chat room.
 As a signed in user in a room, I would like to delete my own messages to the chat room.
+### Unsolved Problems & Future Goals
+Along side of additional styling for a bettered user experience, Party On has one unsolved problem.
+Our delete function is, at present, deleting the owner key but not the user key.
+This bug allows a user to update the owner of an RSVP or Party.
+Additionally, future iterations of Party On will ideally notify party owners when an RSVP is submitted for a party.
 ### Technologies Used
 - jQuery
 - HTML/CSS